Informative guide

 SALON (IDEALLY INCLUDE PART OF THE FURNITURE)

-DINING ROOM (ABOUT 24’’ EACH SIDE)
+DINING ROOM (APPROXIMATELY 24’’ EACH SIDE)

 BEDROOM (COVER AT LEAST 2/3 OF THE PERIMETER OF THE BED)